 Import Duties and Taxes.
-Taxes and levies, generally in ad valorem form, imposed on goods that enter the country, for the purpose of protecting locally manufactured goods of similar nature, or for the purpose of generating revenues under the Tariff and Custom Code.
+Taxes and levies, generally in ad valorem form, imposed on goods that enter the country, for the purpose of protecting locally manufactured goods of similar nature, or for the purpose of generating revenues under the Tariff and Customs Code of the Philippines.
 Includes specific taxes on imported goods, advance sales tax and compensating tax on imported goods.